karthikvenkataramani/DesignThinkingAgent/README.md

-### Summary:
+### Overview:

-This Python code implements a **Design Thinking AI Agent** using LangChain and Groq's LLM (Llama3-8b-8192).
+This project builds a **Design Thinking AI Agent** powered by **LangChain** and **Groq’s LLM (Llama3-8b-8192)**.
+It streamlines the **Design Thinking** methodology—Empathize, Define, Ideate, Prototype, and Test—by employing an interactive agent-based system.
+This solution helps users rapidly explore and refine innovative solutions, differentiating itself through Groq’s powerful AI for real-time, context-aware design iterations.

 The agent consists of five sub-agents, each specializing in a stage of the design thinking process: Empathize, Define, Ideate, Prototype, and Test.
 It utilizes Groq's large language model (LLM) via the `ChatGroq` class to generate contextually relevant responses and solutions based on the user input, following the design thinking methodology.

 The code sequentially runs the design thinking process, from gathering user personas and formulating problem statements to generating ideas, prototyping solutions, and testing those solutions.
 The results are presented in a user-friendly format, and the user can refine each step interactively.